Hover to see how factors connect to Primary Language. Then click connected factors to explore strategies related to multiple factors.

 The number of students who are learning more than one language is growing rapidly every year.
 Bilingual and multilingual students can experience different language acquisition patterns:

 Since they are mastering more than one complex language system, bilingual/multilingual students often learn each language more slowly than monolingual peers.
 It should be noted too that other factors, such as SES, can lead to different trajectories that are sustained over time.
 For example, a disproportionate number of bilingual students in the United States come from lower-SES homes, which is also associated with weaker reading and writing outcomes.
 Nonetheless, students' Primary Language, and accompanying cultural knowledge, can be considered Background Knowledge that can support their academic learning.
-Providing bilingual and multilingual students with educational support and motivation to learn to read and write in the school-based language helps them achieve.
+Due to potentially heightened awareness of how language works, bilingual learners, including those with dyslexia, may demonstrate an advantage when reading and writing in English.
+Providing all bilingual learners with educational support and motivation to learn to read and write using all of their linguistic knowledge helps them achieve.
+Accordingly, assessments should be offered in students' Primary Language in order to get the most accurate understanding of their knowledge.

 Teachers can support language development by using and providing Syntax that is appropriately leveled (e.g., short, simple structure for young students).